kernel1337/ssj/README.md

 ## Limitations
 + Wireless hacking tools that require a patched kernel, the one that is found in Kali Linux, will not work on SSJ.
 The simple reason for that is SSJ utilizes the Linux kernel of your host Linux distribution which isn't patched or modified to support packet injection.
-+ SSJ uses docker `--privileged` capabilities and `--net=host`.
++ SSJ uses Docker's `--privileged` container capabilities and `--net=host` networking.
 It also adds a universal access control to `xhost` for making GUI applications work, but immidiately closes it once SSJ's `xfce4-terminal` is exited.
 This might allow any application to access the X server or GUI in particular for the time SSJ is running which can be a security or a privacy concern for many.
 + Audio ouput does not work as of now.

 ## And...